-In today’s travel chat with Heather from Heather Begins, full-time travel blogger Heather Markel who speaks an amazing six languages, shares how an early introduction to travelling got her hooked her on travel, and why she quit the 9-5 for a life of exploration, adventure and inspiring others.
+In today’s travel chat with Heather from Heather Begins, full-time travel blogger Heather Markel who speaks an amazing six languages, shares how an early introduction to travelling got her hooked on travel, and why she quit the 9-5 for a life of exploration, adventure and inspiring others.

 It’s been a fascinating journey for this mature travel blogger who loves travelling to places she’s never been before and immersing herself in the new culture.
 Here’s Heather’s story:

 Hi, I’m Heather, an American currently residing in New Zealand.

 After 25 years in corporate America, I quit my job to pursue my passion.
 After two years on the road, I’ve been able to sustain myself and create additional income as I travel.

 My family took me travelling as a kid.
 The first trip I remember hearing about, repeatedly, was to the Canary Islands, when I was 2.
 Apparently, I was so jetlagged that after my parents ordered me spaghetti for dinner, my head dipped into it and I fell asleep.
 We then took annual trips to the Caribbean.

 My first trip without them was as a teenager.
 When I was 16, I lived a month with a family in Normandie, France.
 I grew up in Manhattan and got placed with a farm family, in the middle of nowhere, learned to speak French fluently, and milked their cows.

 After this, I became hooked on travel, studied abroad, and have gone overseas every chance I got until I was able to make overseas travel a way of life.

 Q2.
 Where did you go on your first trip, and why?

 I spent my junior year studying in England, France, and Italy, then worked in France post-college so my first real trips were during this time.
 I went all over Europe – Ireland, Wales, Czechoslovakia, Sweden, Norway to name a few.